 My work frequently attracts the attention of local and national media.
 Please click here to see an overview of radio, TV, and other media appearances.

 I am an academic psychologist specialising in mental health, particularly perinatal mental illness and young people's mental health.
 I actively campaign for raising better awareness for mental health, and challenge stigma and discrimination.
 I serve on several local and national advisory groups for maternal mental illness.
 I am a Fellow of the RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce) as a refection of my work with young people's mental health.
-I act as Patron for the Samaritans of Bournemouth and District and Patron and for Dorset Mind.
+I act as Patron for the Samaritans of Bournemouth & District and Patron/Trustee for Dorset Mind.
 I am Chair of trustees for ActsFast, a charity based in Dorset. that supports families who care for victims of child sexual abuse.
 I have recently been elected as public governor for Dorset Healthcare University NHS Foundation Trust.
 I start my three-tenure in September 2017.
-I also work with Dorset Healthcare and Dorset Police (in association with Dorset Police and Crime Commissioner) on the mental health street triage.
+I also work with Dorset Healthcare and Dorset Police (in association with the Dorset Police and Crime Commissioner) on the mental health street triage.
 I have been appointed as Executive Producer for the Mordue Pictures feature film A Quiet Storm, and I am acting as advisor on their animated mental health documentary Mad World.

 Across the pages of this website, you will discover more about my mental health campaigns, including raising awareness about perinatal mental health.
 Much of my work has been received publicity through television, radio and other media (see link on the left of this page).
 I run 'maternal mental health training courses for health professionals (mostly midwives and health visitors).
 I am keen to hear from anyone who would like to work with me on any of these projects.